Vaibhavbhaskarr/Javascript-Calculator/README.md

 # A simple calculator in Javascript

-## A calculator with all the basic mathematical computations
+## A calculator with all the basic mathematical computation

 1. index.html: -This file includes the html code for the program. and it links to "style.css" & "script.js".
 2. style.css: -Includes the formating or styling for our program.